-Your child's transitions throughout his or her school years are important times for your involvement.
+Your child's transitions throughout their school years are important times for your involvement.
 One very critical juncture is the transition to adult life.
-Transitioning to adult life could include planning for college; vocational, technical, or adult education; internships; apprenticeships; employment; and independent living.
-By planning ahead, you can explore options and help gather the support your child needs as he or she makes decisions for the next phase of life.
+Transitioning to adult life could include planning for college; vocational, technical or adult education; internships; apprenticeships; employment; and independent living.
+By planning ahead, you can explore options and help gather the support your child needs as they make decisions for the next phase of life.